PaperMC/PaperDocs/source/server/configuration.rst

     - **default**: 2
     - **description**: The maximum number of chunks that will be queued to send at any one time.
-Lower values will help alleviate server-side networking bottlenecks such as anti-xray or compression, however is unlikely to help users with a poor internet connection.
+Lower values will help alleviate server-side networking bottlenecks such as anti-xray or compression, however, is unlikely to help users with a poor internet connection.
 A value of -1 will not disable this limit.
 Use a large number instead.
 * autoconfig-send-distance
     - **default**: true
     - **description**: Whether to use the client's view distance for the chunk send distance of the server.
-This will exclusively change the radius of chunks sent to the client, and will have no effect on ticking or non-ticking view distance.
+This will exclusively change the radius of chunks sent to the client and will not effect ticking or non-ticking view distance.
       Assuming no plugin has explicitly set the send distance and the client's view distance is less than the server's send distance, the client's view distance will be used.